interlock-network/interlock-docs/whitepaper.md

 the inaugural DAICO round will be run soon**.

-## Technical contribution
+## Technical Contributions

 Regarding technical contribution we will follow an RFD/RFC model where project design documents are proposed and discussed on various community channels (i.e. github, discord, and others).
 If the project and community get large enough we will likely adopt a governance model akin to Rust's.
 We diverge from the traditional RFC process in that we (a) adopt proposals by voting via smart-contract and (b) developers can show their support and affinity for each-other and their ideas by using the upvote/downvote mechanism that is already in place.
 We do not require